HydroModPy/HydroModPy/docs/readthedocs/source/architecture/process/process-package-map.rst

 The process layer is intentionally between two other layers:

-- launchers and the simulation runner materialize and carry ``Flow`` and ``Transport`` objects,
+- the project facade and the simulation runner materialize and carry ``Flow`` and ``Transport`` objects,
 - solver adapters read those process objects and translate them into concrete backend calls.

 In other words: